Massilia (bacterium)

-The genus Massilia belongs to the family Oxalobacteriaceae, and describes a group of gram-negative, motile, rod-shaped cells.
+The genus Massilia is an outdated genus name of bacteria within the family Oxalobacteriaceae.
+All Massilia species were reclassified in 2023 into one of the following genera: Duganella, Pseudoduganella, Janthinobacterium, Telluria, Rugamonas, Mokoshia, or Zemynaea.

 They may contain either peritrichous or polar flagella.
 This genus was first described in 1998, after the type species, Massilia timonae, was isolated from the blood of an immunocompromised patient.
 The genus was named after the old Greek and Roman name for the city of Marseille, France, where the organism was first isolated.
+However, 16S rRNA-based phylogenetic trees in 2023 determined that many Massilia species actually belong within the Telluria genus, which was validly published first, having nomenclatural priority.

-The Massilia genus is a diverse group that resides in many different environments, has many heterotrophic means of gathering energy, and is commonly found in association with plants.
+Massilia are a diverse group that reside in many different environments, have many heterotrophic means of gathering energy, and are commonly found in association with plants.

 Culture of Massilia

 Isolation of Massilia sp. commonly occurs on Reasoner's 2A (R2A) agar.
 Colonies are often shades of white, yellow, or orange, but may be blue-purple if producing the compound violacein.

+Phylogeny

-As of 2022, 16S rRNA-based phylogenetic trees place the Massilia genus within a polyphyletic group of the Oxalobacteriaceae, alongside other genera including Duganella, Pseudoduganella, Janthinobacterium, and Rugamonas.
+Members of the genus Massilia have been re-classified into other genera as of 2023 using 16S rRNA-based phylogenetic trees.
+Originally, the Massilia genus existed within a polyphyletic group of the Oxalobacteriaceae, alongside other genera including Duganella, Pseudoduganella, Janthinobacterium, Telluria, and Rugamonas.
+In 2023, it was discovered that the type species of the genus, Telluria mixta, had nomenclatural priority over the name "Massilia", having been validly published first.
+Thus, all isolated Massilia species have been reclassified into the following genera: Duganella, Pseudoduganella, Janthinobacterium, Telluria, Rugamonas, or the novel genera Mokoshia and Zemynaea.